 The standby charge benefit recognizes that the employee is receiving a benefit by having an automobile made available to them during the year.

-Generally speaking, the standby charge is calculated as:
+Generally speaking, the standby charge is calculated as

-2% per month of the cost of the automobile, or
+- 2% per month of the cost of the automobile, or

-⅔ of the lease costs calculated with reference to the number of days the automobile is made available to the employee in the year.
+The benefit is calculated with reference to the number of days that the automobile is made available to the employee in the year.

 Note that this standby charge may be reduced if more than 50% of the vehicles mileage in the year is for business use and less that 20,004 km per year are driven for personal use.